brunosana/dev-youtube-playlist-explorer/README.md

 ### Notes

-* Not responsive yet!
+* All pages responsive.
-* API integration working!
+* API integration working.
+* Search forms not working yet.
+* Previous and Next buttons on Watch page not working yet!

 ## Run Application